SCUMBAG0LEE/Capstone/README.md

 - Enter your **username** and **password** that you registered.
 - Click **Log In** to access the application.
 - Now you can use all available features, such as the **Predict** menu after logging in.

+### 6. Using the Prediction Page

+The **Prediction** page allows you to use various machine learning models to predict stock-related values based on several technical indicators.

+#### Available Machine Learning Models

+You can choose from the following models:

+- **K-Nearest Neighbors (KNN):**
+  A simple algorithm that predicts the value based on the closest data points (neighbors) in the dataset.

+- **Random Forest (RF):**
+  An ensemble model that builds multiple decision trees and combines their results for more accurate and robust predictions.

+- **Logistic Regression (LR):**
+  A statistical model used for classification problems, estimating the probability of a certain class or event.

+- **Decision Tree (DT):**
+  A model that splits the data into branches to make decisions based on feature values, resulting in a tree-like structure.

+- **Naive Bayes (NB):**
+  A probabilistic classifier based on Bayes' theorem, assuming independence between features.

+#### Input Features Explained

+When making a prediction, you will need to provide the following features:

+- **Close Price:**
+  The closing price of the asset on a particular day.

+- **RSI (Relative Strength Index):**
+  A momentum oscillator that measures the speed and change of price movements, used to identify overbought or oversold conditions.

+- **MACD (Moving Average Convergence Divergence):**
+  A trend-following momentum indicator that shows the relationship between two moving averages of a security’s price.

+- **MACD Signal:**
+  The signal line is a moving average of the MACD, used to identify potential buy or sell signals.

+- **SMA 20 (Simple Moving Average 20):**
+  The average of the closing prices over the last 20 periods.
+It smooths out price data to identify the direction of the trend.

+- **EMA 20 (Exponential Moving Average 20):**
+  Similar to SMA but gives more weight to recent prices, making it more responsive to new information.

 ### Password Reset Tips